DuskSystems/wayfind/README.md

 ### Dynamic Routing

-Dynamic parameters allow matching for any byte, excluding the path delimiter `/`.
+Dynamic parameters can match any byte, **excluding** the path delimiter `/`.

 We support both:
 - whole segment parameters: `/{name}/`
 - inline parameters: `/{year}-{month}-{day}/`

-Inline dynamic parameters are greedy in nature, similar to a regex `.*`, and will attempt to match as many bytes as possible.
+Dynamic parameters are greedy in nature, similar to a regex `.*`, and will attempt to match as many bytes as possible.

 #### Example